Teninator/Contract-clauser/README.md

 ---
 ## How to set up
 - Run ```pip install -r requirements.txt```
+- Create a folder named "models" in the "llm" folder
-- Make sure to install the model of your choice and place it in:
+- Make sure to download and install the model of your choice and place it in:
        ``` path/models/```
 - Edit the .env.example and .env file
 - In the terminal, navigate to the folder where app.py is located: